 As a note:

 My oven has convection feature along with being a conventional oven.
-My roast setting is convection so it uses the fan.
-I use the fan to cook my prime rib, but if you do not have a convection oven you are still going to have a great roast.
+I use the roast setting (which has a fan) to cook my prime rib, but if you do not have a convection oven you are still going to have a great roast.
 First time I made it was in a conventional oven.

 For conventional ovens you want to sear your roast at 425 for about 15 minutes before dropping down to 350.
 Continue to cook as instructed.
 Also take note that ovens vary and it might require a little bit longer in your conventional oven.

 Check the temperature of the meat after the 10 minutes per pound time frame.
 It should take 10-15 minutes per pound.
-A meat thermometer inserted in the center of the roast (without touching bones) should read 120-125 for medium/medium rare.
-I have done 130 and it was still amazing there.
-I wouldn't go above 130-135 unless you want it well done - not recommended.
+A meat thermometer inserted in the center of the roast (without touching bones.)

 What goes well with prime rib?